Lang0808/lab/lab01/README.md

 Let's do some maths to compute mysqldump performances.
 - mysqldump creates a logical backup.
 It creates a backup of database as SQL statements like inserts, create table SQL statements.
-- I assume that our database is
+- I assume that old database has 9 million rows.
+- You can use SQL command 'select AVG_ROW_LENGTH from INFORMATION_SCHEMA.tables' to view average size of rows.
+- About my database, table transactions has average size 335 bytes.
+It means we have nearly 335 x 9M rows = 1.5 GB.

 Why I can do this way?
 Why my boss accept it.